 Ready to upgrade from smart bulbs to smart light switches?
-HomeKit enabled light switches can be installed by almost everyone with the right tools.
+HomeKit-enabled light switches can be installed by almost everyone with the right tools.
 In fact, you may already have most of the tools required.
-Check out our list of everything that you will need to get the job done.
+Here are our favorite tools and accessories that will help to get the job done in no time.

 For safety, make sure you invest in a voltage tester, especially if you are going to be installing more switches in the future.
 The Fluke 1AC Non-Contact Voltage Tester provides additional peace of mind through a handy indicator light and has audible feedback when voltage is detected.

 For a light switch installation, two types of screwdrivers are almost certainly going to be needed.
-This includes a standard flat head screwdriver and a Philips screwdriver, and depending on your switches, different sizes may be needed.
+This includes a standard flat head screwdriver and a Philips screwdriver, plus, depending on your switches, different sizes may be required.
 We recommend covering all of your bases with a set that includes the various options, such as Craftsman 8 Piece Set.
-You can also use a multi-tool that combines both types of screwdrivers into one tool, and to step it up even further, you can pick both of these options with a magnetic end version to help keep tabs on the screws that you are working with.

 If any damaged wiring is found during the installation process, or if you have to use a new wire to connect to your neutral bundle, you may need a wire stripper.
-Klein's 11055 Wire Cutter combines a cutting function with a stripping tool bringing the both of world's to a single tool.
-The wire stripper portion includes a built in gauge indicator points to make it easier to determine the perfect spot for your wire.
+Klein's 11055 Wire Cutter combines a cutting function with a stripping tool bringing both worlds to a single tool.
+The wire stripper portion includes a built-in gauge indicator points to make it easier to determine the perfect spot for your wire.

 To make your wire connections to your new switch, you may need to use wire nuts.
 Traditional wire nuts utilize a twist on method to bundle your wires together, and most smart light switches include these in the box.
 To make your wiring job quicker, we recommend using Wago Lever-Nuts, which allows you to ditch twisting traditional wire nuts together, and uses a simple clamping lever.
 This also makes your connections more secure and less likely to come loose or undone when putting everything back together.

-For a clean modern look, Lutron's Claro line of screw-less wallplates are the perfect way to update the appearance of your light switch.
+For a clean, modern look, Lutron's Claro line of screw-less wallplates is the perfect way to update the appearance of your light switch.
 The Claro series also includes over 20+ different colors and designs that help your light switch blend in with the decor on your home.
-These plates can also be removed quickly, and can be swapped out without any tools required.
+These plates can also be removed quickly and can be swapped out without any tools required.

-Don't worry, installing a switch can be done by almost anyone, and to do it safely, we recommend the Fluke 1AC Non-Contact Voltage Tester.
+Don't worry; installing a switch can be done by almost anyone.
+To do it safely, we recommend the Fluke 1AC Non-Contact Voltage Tester.
 This tester will help to ensure that the wires that you are working on are not "live" with handy visual and audio cues.

-To make the job even easier we recommend Wago's Lever Nut Assortment Pack, which makes connecting wires together a snap, and it comes with various sizes to accomodate any amount of wires that you may have.
+To make the job even easier, we recommend Wago's Lever Nut Assortment Pack, which makes connecting wires a snap, and it comes with various sizes to accommodate any amount of wires that you may have.